Financial assistance programs in Mississippi.

 The Temporary Assistance for Needy Families (TANF) program

-This program provides guidance, help and assistance for needy families with children up to age 18 years of age.
-Monthly TANF cash government grant payments are made for children’s needs and their caretaker relatives.
+This cash assistance program provides guidance, job programs, and short term financial help for low income families in Mississippi with children up to age 18 years of age.
+Monthly TANF cash grant payments are made for children’s needs and their caretaker relatives, and the money can help pay bills, housing, health care and more.
 Financial aid is offered if they do not have enough resources or income to meet their everyday needs as determined by state program standards.
-1-800-345-6347
+Dial 1-800-948-3020. for Economic Assistance.

 Financial Assistance in a Crisis

 A few government organizations partner with non-profits to provide cash and financial assistance in a crisis.
 Get help with food, paying for medical bills, housing, and other basic needs.
 Read more Mississippi emergency assistance.

 Free Child Care Assistance

 Families in need can receive free or very low priced child care from certified providers.
-The free child care will allow families to work, get job training, or further their education.
-1-888-867-6733, or continue with more information on free child care assistance in Mississippi.
+The free daycare will allow families to work, get job training, or further their education.
+Dial 601.359.4500, or continue with more information on free child care assistance in Mississippi.

 Social Services and Cash Assistance